smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 The translation exercise proves his point.
 Ecclesiastes in plain English: "I returned and saw under the sun, that the race is not to the swift" (49 words).
 In modern bureaucratese: "Objective consideration of contemporary phenomena compels the conclusion that success or failure in competitive activities exhibits no tendency to be commensurate with innate capacity" (38 unnecessary syllables of Latin abstraction).
 {~~}

-Both progressive "strategic dialogue" and conservative "traditional values alignment" are equally dishonest here.
-Whether you're "centering stakeholder voices" or "preserving institutional integrity," you're still avoiding saying what you actually mean: no. The left wraps rejection in inclusivity theater; the right wraps it in stability theater.
-Both are lying.
+Whether it's "centering stakeholder voices" or "preserving institutional integrity," corporate speak avoids saying what you actually mean: no.

+It's all theater - inclusivity theater or stability theater - but the dishonesty is the same.

 ### How Corporate Speak Invaded Open Source

-In the early days, open source communication was brutally direct.
-Linus Torvalds famously told a contributor: "Stop this brain-damage right now!"
-The Linux Kernel Mailing List was full of "this is stupid," "that's broken," and "what the fuck were you thinking?"

-Was it always appropriate?
-No. Was it sometimes harsh?
-Absolutely.
-But everyone knew exactly where they stood.

-Torvalds may have taken this approach too far; personal attacks and public humiliation aren't what we're advocating.
-We're not telling you to be mean or abusive.
-We're telling you to be authentic and to reject a culture of toxic positivity where "this approach has critical flaws that will cause production failures" becomes "I wonder if we might consider alternative implementations that could potentially enhance system reliability."
+Early open source communication was direct - sometimes harsh, but always clear.
+Contributors knew exactly where they stood, what was broken, and what needed fixing.

+But as projects grew and sought corporate funding, the language shifted.
+Direct criticism became "diplomatic feedback."
+Clear rejections became "ongoing evaluations."
+The pendulum swung from brutal honesty to suffocating politeness.

-The pendulum swung too far in the opposite direction.
-Now major open source projects wrap every interaction in HR-approved cushioning.
-Technical criticism gets buried under layers of diplomatic language until nobody remembers what the actual problem was.
-"Your code doesn't handle edge cases" becomes "I appreciate your contribution and wonder if we might explore additional test coverage for certain scenarios."
+Now "your code doesn't handle edge cases" becomes "I appreciate your contribution and wonder if we might explore additional test coverage for certain scenarios."
+Technical criticism drowns in diplomatic cushioning until the actual problem disappears.

-Each translation adds distance between what we mean and what we say.
-"The committee shall evaluate proposals based on alignment with strategic objectives" instead of "we vote on whether it helps users."
-"Resources will be allocated to maximize impact" instead of "we fund what the community needs."

-This distance protects those in power by making criticism require translation.
-When governance documents say "adjustments to contributor expectations may be necessary," contributors don't realize they're about to get screwed until it's too late.
-When they say "we're cutting contributor benefits because we overspent on executive travel," everyone knows exactly what's happening and can respond accordingly.

 Authentic language in governance isn't about being edgy.
 It's about preserving the feedback loops democracy requires.
 When people understand what's actually being decided, they can participate.
 When everything's wrapped in corporate speak, only those fluent in bullshit can play.

 ## II.
 The Bullshit Jobs Born from Bullshit Language

-Open source governance documents are breeding grounds for meaningless complexity.
-Consider this actual role from a major project: "The Steering Committee delegates operational management of the project to the Technical Oversight Committee, which reports to the Governing Board via the Advisory Council liaison."
+Governance documents - from open source to city councils to national constitutions - breed meaningless complexity.
+"The Steering Committee delegates operational management to the Technical Oversight Committee, which reports to the Governing Board via the Advisory Council liaison."

-What the fuck does any of that mean?
-Who's actually in charge?
-Who makes decisions?
-After reading that three times, could you explain who to talk to about getting a feature merged?

-This is what happens when language loses its connection to reality: it creates governance structures that have no connection to reality either.
+What the fuck does that mean?
+Who decides?
+Whether it's merging code or passing laws, this is what happens when language loses its connection to reality: it creates governance with no connection to reality either.

 {~ accordion title="Graeber on Bullshit Jobs and Managerial Feudalism" ~}
 David Graeber's "Bullshit Jobs" (2018) reveals how bureaucratic language creates and maintains meaningless work.
 A bullshit job, he defines, is "a form of employment that is so completely pointless, unnecessary, or pernicious that even the employee cannot justify its existence even though, as part of the conditions of employment, the employee feels obligated to pretend that this isn't the case."